-The Gorilla Tracking Safari has some rules, guidelines, etiquette that go along with it, and it is best to know about them before the gorilla safari in Uganda or Rwanda.
+The Gorilla Tracking Safari has some rules, guidelines, and etiquette that go along with it.
+It is best to know about them before the gorilla safari in Uganda or Rwanda.

 The rules for Gorilla Tracking are most similar, and the Rangers strictly enforce them in both countries.